© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Remains of Astronomical Observatory at Penllergaer is a scheduled monument protected by Cadw under reference GM410.
 View the official record →

-Remains of Astronomical Observatory at Penllergaer is a post-medieval educational structure located in Swansea, Wales.
+The Remains of Astronomical Observatory at Penllergaer is a post-medieval scientific structure located in Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM410.

 Remains of Astronomical Observatory at Penllergaer dates from the post medieval/modern period, and is classified as a observatory.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Remains of Astronomical Observatory at Penllergaer is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM410.